ocp-devspaces-gamification/ds-challenge-04/README.md

   ![ ](docs/images/challenge04.reload.jpg)

 * After reloading when you run the task "2.
-Start Development mode", it is quicker
+Start Development mode", you will notice it is quicker

 ### Resources
 * https://devfile.io/docs/2.2.2